suanno/stage2/applications/phd lyon/images/phase_separation/colloid/experiment.md

 - **2D**: We have a 2D image because we're looking at a section.
 But the domains we see are the sections of cylinders bridging the plates of the tube.
 One of the two phases completely wets the plates.
 [https://en.wikipedia.org/wiki/Optical_sectioning]
+- **Capillarity**: From the experimental images in vertical direction, you see that the gas phase (poor of colloids) completely wets the plates.
+This means that there is no flow due to capillarity, because the walls are already wet.
+- **Microscopic dynamics**: The walls are wet and the bulk is steered with a vortex.
+At the beginning we've coarsening (in 3D), then the liquid (rich of colloids) hit the walls.
+Now the liquid domains bridge between the two plates (but the density of colloids falls sharply at the extrema of the bridges, because the wetting layer is gasseous).
+Those bridges take and give matter to the wetting layers, but this behaviour is not relevant for talking about spinodal decomposition.